-- Inaccurate or missing data

-- Spelling and grammar changes

-- Realistic corrections to time, money, and/or personel

-F2.03 - The result of this modification, approval or denial, shall be logged

-F2.03.01 The system shall automatically keep track of modifications, regardless of approval or denial, to show revisions.

-F2.03.02 The system shall automatically email the federal Point of Contact and the partner's Principal Investigator and any other contacts listed out in the Task Agreement

-F3.00 Projects shall be terminated based on the following requirements.

-F3.01 - Project termination can be started by the federal agency or the partner organization

-F3.01.01 - Terms for closing a project by a federal agency:

-- Removing time, money, and/or personel

-- Time is up without extension

-- Money is deallocated

-- No one assigned to project

-- Project is incomplete

-- Partner does not conduct final report

-F3.01.02 - Terms for closing a project by a partner.

-Project completion with deliverable and supporting materials

-F3.02 - Project termination shall be the same general process including:
+- Inaccurate or missing data - Spelling and grammar changes - Realistic corrections to time, money, and/or personel - F2.03 The result of this modification, approval or denial, shall be logged - F2.03.01 The system shall automatically keep track of modifications, regardless of approval or denial, to show revisions - F2.03.02 The system shall automatically email the federal Point of Contact, the partner's Principal Investigator, and any other contacts listed out in the Task Agreement - F3.00 Projects shall be terminated based on the following requirements. - F3.01 Project termination can be started by the federal agency or the partner organization - F3.01.01 Terms for closing a project by a federal agency: - Removing time, money, and/or personel - Time is up without extension - All money is deallocated - No one assigned to project - Project is incomplete or suspended indefinitely - Partner does not conduct final report - F3.01.02 Terms for closing a project by a partner: - Project completion with deliverable and supporting materials - F3.02 Project termination shall be the same general process including:

-- Email notification shall be sent to all parties and Points of Contact (federal agency, partner organization, and CP Staffer assigned to project) - Project termination may be started by either party or CP Staffer
+- Email notification shall be sent to all parties and Points of Contact (federal agency, partner organization, and CP Staffer assigned to project) - Project termination may be started by either party or CP Staffer - All parties shall approve project closure before it is formally terminated

-- All parties shall approve project closure before it is formally terminated - F4.00 Data coming into and out of the system shall be validated for data quality and assurance - F4.01 All user input fields shall have client and server-side verification - F4.02 The following fields shall have dropdown, search, or auto-fill capabilities to limit user input errors: - Partners - Principal Investigator - Type - F4.03 The following fields shall have the appropriate user field and verifications based on its type: - Expected Start Date Date - Expected End Date Date - Budget Number - User constraints on all forms - Not all text boxes, but the best constraints are using dropdowns and autofill - F5.00 Data from projects shall have the ability to be download and/or exported - F5.01 CP Staffers may print or save the project details page as a PDF. - F5.02 CP Staffers shall be able to download project attachments.
+F4.00 Data coming into and out of the system shall be validated for data quality and assurance

+- F4.01 All user input fields shall have client and server-side verification

+- F4.02 The following fields shall have dropdown, search, or auto-fill capabilities to limit user input errors:

+- Partners

+- Principal Investigator

+- Type

+F4.03 - The following fields shall have the appropriate user field and verifications based on its type:

+- Expected Start Date Date

+- Expected End Date Date

+- Budget Number

+- User constraints on all forms

+- Not all text boxes, but the best constraints are using dropdowns and autofill

+F5.00 Data from projects shall have the ability to be download and/or exported

+- F5.01 CP Staffers may print or save the project details page as a PDF - F5.02 CP Staffers shall be able to download project attachments permission system and hierarchy.
+These functional requirements are based on SRS: UR.06 and UR.07.